iqual-ch/drupal-platform/docs/commands.md

 ## Make targets

-The following `make` targets are avialble in the project's `Makefile`.
+The following `make` targets are available in the project's `Makefile`.
 They can be executed in the project root using `make TARGET`.

 ### Help